saz/puppet-rsyslog/README.md

     actionfiletemplate_cust             STRING              If set this defines the `ActionFileDefaultTemplate custom formatting` which sets customisations over the default log format for remote and local logging.
 Must be used with actionfiletemplate to take effect.
-Defaults to false. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps. rate_limit_burst                    INTEGER             Specifies the number of messages in $rate_limit_interval before limiting begins.
-Defaults to undef. rate_limit_interval                 INTEGER             Specifies the number of seconds per rate limit interval.
-Defaults to undef.
+Defaults to false. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps.

     RSYSLOG::DATABASE CLASS PARAMETERS  VALUES              DESCRIPTION
     -------------------------------------------------------------------